Eight disciplines. One senior operator.

 Does Atlas Instinct handle M&A sell-side or buy-side?

 Both.
-Atlas Instinct supports credit unions, banks, fintechs, and mid-market institutions on either side of the table: strategic rationale, competitive diligence, integration planning, and the board and regulator narrative.
+Atlas Instinct supports credit unions, banks, fintechs, and mid-market institutions on either side of the table: data-driven target identification, strategic rationale, competitive diligence, integration planning, and the board and regulator narrative.
 Atlas Instinct does not act as a broker-dealer or arrange financing; the engagement is strategic and advisory.

 What is Generative Engine Optimization (GEO) and how is it different from SEO?